Krityunjai Prasad Sinha: Legacy

-Awards and honors
+Awards and honours

 Sinha, a founder fellow of the Indian Cryogenic Council, was elected as a fellow by the Indian Academy of Sciences in 1971 and he was selected as a national professor by the University Grants Commission of India in 1972, a post he held for one year.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 1974.
 Sinha received the Award for excellence in Physics of Maharishi University of Management in 1975 and H. H. Wills Physics Laboratory of University of Bristol honored him with the Distinguished Alumnus Award in 1977.
 The elected fellowships of the Indian National Science Academy and the National Academy of Sciences, India reached him in 1979 and 1982 respectively.
 Two years later, Sinha received the Platinum Jubilee Distinguished Alumnus Award of the Indian Institute of Science.
 World Who's Who in Science from Antiquity to the Present has been featuring Sinha since its 1976-77 edition.